Insight-Group/MFIN7036/sentiment-analysis-nv-or-tb.md

 3. When calculating sentiment for a single word, *TextBlob* simply takes average of different entries for the same word. *TextBlob* goes along finding words and phrases it can assign polarity and subjectivity to, and it averages them all together for longer text. (e.g. multiply polarity by negation's measure , the inverse intensity of the modifier enters for both polarity and subjectivity.)

-### 1.3 Comparison and conclusion
+### 1.3 Comparison and Conclusion

+*NLTK Vader* should be more suitable for our data.

-Both of these two approaches analyze the text according to its lexicon library. *NLTK Vader* focus on analyze in context by considering the word terms and conjunctions, whereas *TextBlob* takes entities into consideration by POS.
+Both of these two approaches analyze the text according to its lexicon library. *NLTK Vader* focus on analyzing in context by considering the word terms and conjunctions, whereas *TextBlob* takes entities into consideration by POS.
 The tweets we collected are mainly about stocks, so POS may not be suitable for our data (e.g. AAPL is more likely to appear than Apple Inc., and the analysis on tags LOCATION and PERSON are not very meaningful).

 Besides, *NLTK Vader* also considers emoticons so it works better for texts from social media.

-## 2 Sentiment polarity scores
+## 2 Sentiment Polarity Scores and Accuracy

 <div align=center><img src ="./sentiment-testing/Distribution of Polarity Scores Class.png"/></div>